toggledbits/MatrixFireFast/README.md

 > Note: I've made attempts to reduce this requirement to three bytes per pixel (just what FastLED requires), but thus far my attempts have increased code complexity and reduced performance, and the exchange isn't worth it, IMO.
 RAM is cheap.

+Multi-panel displays are possible, but memory requirements increase accordingly: if you make a display of 4 matrix panels, your memory requirement is four times that of a single panel.
+See *Multiple Panel Displays* below.

 Another thing to be aware of is that the refresh rate will be limited by the size of the display and the type of LEDs.
 For NeoPixels, for example, there are strict timing requirements for data transmission and it takes about 30&micro;s per pixel.
 So 100 pixels takes the library 3ms to transmit.
 During this time, FastLED must disable interrupts, so anything else going on is going to be delayed accordingly.
 My 44x11 test matrix, with 484 pixels, takes 14.52ms to transmit to the display, and therefore the theoretical limit of the frame rate is around 68 frames per second.
 Fortunately, this is higher than what I feel looks good (for that matrix, something in the low 20s is most pleasing to my eye).

 I mentioned above that I've compiled the sketch with matrix sizes of 128x96, or over 12,000 LEDs.
 In practice, this would take almost 370ms (over 1/3 of a second) for FastLED to transmit to the array (in NeoPixel), and therefore the refresh rate would be too slow to look right.
 In practical terms, the refresh rate, as limited by transmit bandwidth, limits matrix size to something around 2048 NeoPixels.
 Other types of LEDs may do better, or worse.